 Published on 26 October 2012

-The Department of Computer Science and Information Systems serves students seeking degrees in computing-related fields, those who are interested in the application of computing to other fields, and other majors with computing-related educational needs.
+The Department of Computing Sciences serves students seeking degrees in computing-related fields, those who are interested in the application of computing to other fields, and other majors with computing-related educational needs.
 The faculty is committed to following the teacher-scholar model and providing high- quality educational experiences for students through dynamic classroom and laboratory experiences, collaborative research and scholarship opportunities, internship programs, and innovative course offerings, with the goal of preparing students to become knowledgeable, productive, responsible citizens.
 Graduates with a degree in Computer Science or Information Systems will be prepared to excel in graduate studies and professional careers, conduct themselves ethically as professionals in the field of computing and consider the impacts of technology on society, and adapt to ongoing technological advances in the discipline.
 In addition to providing a high-quality, student- centered learning environment for its majors, the Department will assist other departments as needed by providing computing education tailored to the needs of their majors.

 Student Learning Goals

-After graduation, Computer Science and Information Systems students should be:
+After graduation, students should be:

 - Contributing to society and/or economic development through the application of strong core compentencies in the field.